FINALLY!! Kindergarten – First Grade Calendar Notebooks for 2017-2018 are here!

 If your notebook doesn’t have the clear insert, just place in a page protector as the front sheet.

 The pictures that you see in some of the calendar squares are fillers.
 The first of the month starts after the picture.
-For the months where the first in on Sunday, there are no extra pictures on the calendar.
+For the months where the first in on Sunday, there are extra pictures after the last day of the month.

 “What is today?”
 Page